noris-network/mcs-backup/docs/hooks.md

 ```

 ## pre-backup
-When the [environment variable][envs] `PRE_BACKUP_SCRIPT` points to some
+If the [environment variable][envs] `PRE_BACKUP_SCRIPT` points to an existing
-existing script, it is executed before `restic` is starting to backup the
+script, it will be executed before `restic` starts to backup the configured
-configured directory.
-This could, for example, creata a database dump in the
+directory.
+This could, for example, create a database dump in the backup root
-backup root directory, if the preferred "pipe-in" method cannot be used for some
+directory, in case the preferred "pipe-in" method cannot be used for some reason.
+As
-reason.
-As `restic` automatically compresses data, it is recommended not to
+`restic` automatically compresses data, it is recommended that you do not
-compress dumps, as this would interfere with `restic`'s "content defined
+compress data yourself, as this would interfere with `restic`'s "content defined
-chunking" based deduplication.
+chunking" based [deduplication][cdc].

 ## post-backup
-When the [environment variable][envs] `POST_BACKUP_SCRIPT` points to some
+If the [environment variable][envs] `POST_BACKUP_SCRIPT` points an existing
-existing script, it is executed afer `restic` backup finished.
-This could e.g.
+script, it will be executed afer the `restic` backup has finished.
+This could
-cleanup database dumps created in the `pre-backup` phase.
+e.g. clean up database dumps created during the `pre-backup` phase.

 Example "post-backup" script:
 ```